umccr/workflows/umccrise/README.md

 The idea is to report significant CNV changes in key cancer genes and disruptions in tumor suppressors.
 And also calculate sample purity and ploidy profile.

 We almost entirely rely on Hartwig's [PURPLE]([https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator) workflow in this step.
 The PURPLE pipeline outlines as follows:

    * Calculate B-allele frequencies (BAF) using AMBER subworkflow,
    * Calculate read depth ratios using COBALT subworkflow,
    * Perform segmentation (uses structural variant breakpoints for better guidance),
    * Estimate the purity and copy number profile (uses somatic variants for better fitting),
    * Plot a circos plot that visualizes the CN/ploidy profile, as well as somatic variants, SVs, and BAFs,
    * Rescue structural variants in copy number transitions and filter single breakends,
    * Estimate overall tumor samples purity range,
    * Determine gender,
    * Report QC status of the sample, that will fail if the structural variants do not correspond to CN transitions, and gender is inconsistently called from BAFs and from the coverage.

-From PURPLE output, we report in the cancer report:
+From the PURPLE output, we report in the cancer report:

    * Circos plot
    * Minimal and maximal copy numbers in key cancer genes, that indicate amplifications/deletions as well as CN transitions that should match SVs.
    * QC status
 	* We also use Purity to adjust coverage reporting thresholds.

 ## MultiQC

 MultiQC aggregates QC from different tools.
 We report the following:

 	* Sample contamination level (for both tumor and normal) and tumor/normal concordance (by Conpair)
 	* Ancestry and sex (by Peddy)
 	* Mapping QC: the number of mapped reads, paired reads, secondary or duplicated alignments, average coverage (using samtools stats and mosdepth in bcbio)
 	* Viral DNA content (in bcbio)
 	* Number of pre- and post-filtered SNPs and indels (by Umccrise) which indicates germline leakage
 	* Coverage profile by goleft
 	* Variants QC for filtered germline and somatic variants (by bcftools)
 	* Reads QC (by FastQC)

 We also include reference "good" samples in the background for comparison.